Yannn/yii-transform-attributes-behavior/README.md

         );
     }
 ~~~
-You can specify a separate transformation function for an attribute, see below.
+You can specify a separate transformation function for an attribute, see examples below.

 Attributes for transformations